-For 22 years, Kolbe served in the U.S. House of Representatives, elected for 11 consecutive terms, from 1985 to 2007.
-He represented the Eighth (previously designated the Fifth) congressional district, comprising the southeastern part of Arizona with Tucson as the main center of population.
+For 22 years, Kolbe served in the U.S. House of Representatives, elected for 11 consecutive terms from 1985 to 2007.
+He represented the Eighth (previously designated the Fifth) congressional district, comprising the southeastern part of Arizona.
 Prior to coming to Congress, he served for six years in the Arizona State Senate.

 While in Congress, Kolbe served for six years on the House Budget Committee and for 20 years on the Appropriations Committee.
 In that capacity he was responsible for deciding the allocation of the budget and the terms for spending appropriated funds.
 He was chairman of the Treasury, Post Office, and Related Agencies subcommittee for four years, and for his last six years in Congress, he chaired the Foreign Operations, Export Financing, and Related Agencies subcommittee.